-A treat just perfect for St. Patrick’s Day!
+This fruit rainbow platter is a perfect treat for St. Patrick’s Day!

 But then I got to thinking how perfect a fruit rainbow might be for a play date recipe and snack, especially in the coming weeks with St. Patrick’s Day fast approaching.

-And so I decided to adapt this idea by creating a smaller rainbow with individual fruit segments, jig-sawed together to compose each colorful stripe.
-Here’s how we did it:
+I arrange it on a large white dinner platter with individual fruit segments, jig-sawed together to compose each colorful stripe.

 First we washed and halved our strawberries lengthwise, then laid them along three-quarters of the outer edge of a white plate.
 Alternating tops and tails, they fitted perfectly together.